stephenyoon84/Flatiron_Group_Project_Mod_1/README.md

   - Select a cocktail from a menu and retrieve its ingredients/recipe.
   - Search for a list of cocktails based on strength (light, medium, strong).

-  - User
+- User(optional)
   - Guest: Guest can only use search function.
 Guest can create user account.
   - User: Has account.
 User can create their own favorite list of cocktails.

 - Initial steps to run this app
     1. run `rake db:migrate` and `rake db:seed` in your terminal to create database